 GEN nfmuli(GEN nf, GEN x, GEN y) returns $x \times y$ assuming that both x and y are either t_INTs or ZVs of the correct dimension.
+The argument nf is a true nf structure.

 GEN nfsqri(GEN nf, GEN x) returns x^2 assuming that x is a t_INT or a ZV of the correct dimension.
+The argument nf is a true nf structure.